DIY Music Activities for Child Development + Bonus Tips for Toy Organization

 Fine Motor Movements: Music activities for children require the use of fine-motor movements (movements involving the fingers and hands).
 Practicing fine-motor movements is an important stepping-stone that will eventually lead to children’s ability to hold a pencil and write.

-Brain Alignment: Playing with instruments aligns the body and mind, inviting authentic action and creativity.
+Brain Alignment: Playing with musical instruments aligns the body and mind, inviting authentic action and creativity.
 It also helps to strengthen the corpus callosum, the bridge made of nerve fibers connecting the two brain hemispheres.

 Creative Expression: Music’s essence is self-expression.
 Children love to express themselves in creative ways, it is how they begin to form a sense of self.